ermias-tesfaye/tour-agency-landing-page/README.md

 ## Description

-This project features a web application that incorporates smooth scrolling and animations using GSAP and Lenis.
+This project features a web Landing page that incorporates smooth scrolling and animations using GSAP and Lenis.
 It includes responsive elements with scroll-based animations and a mobile menu toggle.

 ## Features